-On March 6, 2014, the Company closed a \$50,000 debenture financing with two directors of the Company.
-The loans bear interest at 10% per annum and are intended to be paid on their maturity, being March 6, 2015.
-At its sole discretion, the Company can repay the loan (principal and interest) in whole or in part prior to maturity without notice, bonus or penalty.
-As part of the loan agreements, the Company issued 40,000 bonus common shares.
-The fair value of the bonus shares of \$6,000 was recognized as a deferred financing cost and will be amortized over the term of the loan.
+On March 6, 2014, the Company closed a \$50,000 debenture financing with two parties, one being a director of the Company.
+The debentures bear interest at 10% per annum and were intended to be paid on their maturity, being March 6, 2015.
+As part of the agreements, the Company issued 40,000 bonus common shares.
+The fair value of the bonus shares of \$6,000 was recognized as a deferred financing cost and amortized over the term of the loan.